IceWhaleTech/ZimaDocs/README.md

-# Website
+# ZimaDocs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+ZimaDocs is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation